mOctave/eratosthenes-benchmark/README.md

 **Usage:** Scripting
 **Minimum Version:** 6.0.0
 **Data Structure:** Javascript-Style Array
 **Note:** Iris is currently not publicly available.
-If you wish to obtain a copy of the Iris transpiler, contact iannl.
+If you wish to obtain a copy of the Iris compiler, [contact iannl](https://iannl.com/links/).

 ### Java
 **Status:** Implemented, Tested